 Expressive arts and design

 This area gives the children at Wyvern an opportunity to explore and play with a wide range of media and materials as well as providing opportunities for them to develop and express their imagination through role play, messy play, structured play, music, and art and design technology.
 ‘Sticky kids’ is used to develop the children’s dance skills.
-Play both indoors and outdoors underpins the curriculum, however , the range of difficulties which our children experience lead us to provide a balance of structured learning and play alongside less structured learning through play.
+Play both indoors and outdoors underpins the curriculum, however , the range of difficulties which our children experience lead us to provide a balance of structured learning and child led play alongside less structured learning, again through play.
 Our children very often do not have the skills and developmental maturity and cognitive ability to engage in play and exploratory investigations on their own.
 They need modelling and adult support to make sense of their environments and often need support to manage their own feelings as well as to engage and interact with others.

 Various forms of ICT are made available to the children.
 These include the ipad, touch screen programmes, switch toys, computer games and the internet.
 The ipad is used on a sensory level- the children try and touch the screen to create eye catching patterns and noises or as part of their mathematical and literacy development.
 They can access various handwriting, phonics, story, number and shape apps.
 The ipad is used as part of a focused activity and will be incorporated into their individual learning profile.
 The children with more complex and physical learning difficulties will be given opportunities to access switches and explore various touch screen programmes.
 They may need assistance depending on the severity of their condition.
 Switch work activities are usually an integral part of their therapy programmes.
 Cause and effect toys are also available and the computer can also be accessed to develop mouse skills Each year a long term plan is developed that includes seasonal activities, celebrations and various topics that are appropriate to the needs and interests of the children.

 A medium term plan is then developed that incorporates the developmental matters statements that are relevant to the abilities of the children and the focus of the topic.
 There is also a topic overview.
 Short term plans are developed for more focused activities such as the mathematics focus and the chosen text.
 Individual targets are set as part of these plans.
 There is a weekly overview and daily plans focus on the routines, focused activities, and play activities both indoor and outside.
 Each child has an individual learning profile so that each member of staff can help with the child’s individual learning needs and therapy needs.
-Children who are in Y1 also have P level targets that are incorporated into the daily activities.

 Each child has an individual learning profile so that each member of staff can help with the child’s individual learning needs and therapy needs.
-Children who are in Y1 also have P level targets that are incorporated into the daily activities.

 - Written observations during play based learning.
 These are included in the children’s learning journeys.